proctorf/HIST205/index.md

 **DO NOT WAIT TO COMPLETE THESE TUTORIALS**

 You will be graded only on completion.
 If you complete 100% you will receive an A+ for this portion of your grade.

-You complete your Tutorials here (Please select the "Tutorial Tab" after having read the associated chapter through Canvas.
+Please select the "Tutorial Tab" after having read the associated chapter through Canvas.

 ### Papers
-(specific prompts for each paper can be found on the weekly schedule)
+***Specific prompts for each paper can be found on the weekly schedule***

 These papers will be formal historical essays, which will be graded on the thoughtfulness of the argument (thesis) and the degree to which the